helxplatform/helx-docs/_build/html/_sources/app_cloudtop.rst.txt

 -  At this point the basic CloudTop functionality is working.
 Next we will want to verify that ImageJ and Napari are working

-**Step 4:** Make sure the ImageJ application launcher works correct
+**Step 4:** Make sure the ImageJ application launcher works correctly

 -  Exit the terminal application and click the ImageJ icon.
 There is no ImageJ test data included in the docker.
--  Exit ImageJ and make sure the
-Napari application launcher works correctly.
+-  Exit ImageJ and make sure the Napari application launcher works correctly.
--  The docker does not
-contain any test data.
+-  The docker does not contain any test data.
 The docker test is now complete.
--  Exit Napari
-and stop the docker.
+-  Exit Napari and stop the docker.